deckgo/deckdeckgo/README.md

 # DeckDeckGo

-Add a lightweight presentation to your web project using HTML and Web Components.
+Create a lightweight presentation using HTML and Web Components.

 [DeckDeckGo] is build with [Stencil](https://stenciljs.com) and could be use in any modern framework or even without any.